Wilmington Defective Guardrail Lawyers

 If you’ve been injured or lost a loved one due to a defective guardrail, you may have grounds for a lawsuit.
 The attorneys at Rhine Law Firm, P.C., have spent decades successfully representing North Carolina injury victims, helping them recover for losses caused by the negligence of another party.
-To find out more, call our Wilmington office at (866) 772-9960 for a free case evaluation.

 In recent years, two guardrail designs have come under scrutiny and have been linked to many severe injuries and deaths.
 The safety allegations concern the end pieces of the guardrails, which are supposed to cause the rail to peel away from the posts and the vehicle when that vehicle crashes into the end of the guardrail.
 But in many documented cases, these end pieces have failed and the rail has actually pierced the vehicle like a sword.
 The guardrails in question are the Lindsay Transportation Solutions’ X-LITE, and the ET Plus, manufactured by Texas-based Trinity Industries Incorporated.
 Both end pieces have been installed throughout North Carolina.
 Most states have stopped installing both the X-LITE and the ET Plus, but haven’t removed and replaced them, because it would cost too much.
 North Carolina has an estimated 10,000 ET Plus end pieces still lining its roadways and endangering lives.